|

 provides a high concentration of sodium ions Na+ and chloride

-ions Cl to carry the current during the electrolysis process.
+ions Cl– to carry the current during the electrolysis process.

-Initially there are only traces of hydrogen ions H+ and hydroxide
+Initially there are only traces of hydrogen ions

-ions OH from the self-ionisation of water.
+ions OH– from the self-ionisation of water.

 The majority of liquid water